alouane04/C-Library-Functions/README.md

     <tbody>
         <tr>
             <td><a href=gnl>get_next_line</a></td>
-            <td>Returns a line read from the file descriptor `fd`.
-Returns NULL if there are no more characters to read, or if an error occured.</td>
+            <td>Returns a line read from the file descriptor `fd`.<br>Returns NULL if there are no more characters to read, or if an error occured.</td>
         </tr>
     </tbody>
     </tbody>